agonist/go-wallet-auth/README.md

-wip web3 api just for the fun of learning go. maybe it will become something, maybe not.
+Just for the purpose of learning go.

+What's supported for now

+- user signin/signup with wallet signature
+- jwt auth